-International Convention on Civil Liability for Oil Pollution Damage (CLC)
+International Convention on Civil Liability for Oil Pollution Damage (CLC 1992)

 The Civil Liability Convention was adopted to ensure adequate compensation to persons who suffer oil pollution damage, resulting from maritime casualties involving oil-carrying ships.
 The Convention places strict liability for such damage on the owner of the ship from which the polluting oil escaped or was discharged.

-International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage (FUND)
+International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage (FUND 1992)

 The 1992 Fund Convention, supplementary to CLC 1992, establishes a regime for compensating victims when compensation under the CLC 1992 is not available or inadequate.
 The International Oil Pollution Compensation Fund, 1992 (1992 Fund) was set up under the 1992 Fund Convention.
 An International Oil Pollution Compensation Supplementary Fund was established. following the adoption of the 2003 Protocol.

-International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 1996 (HNS)
+International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 2010 (HNS 2010)

-The HNS Convention was adopted in 1996 to insure adequate and efficient compensation to victims of accidents involving hazardous and noxious substances; it was superseded by the 2010 Protocol.
+The HNS Convention was first adopted in 1996 to insure adequate and efficient compensation to victims of accidents involving hazardous and noxious substances; it was superseded by the 2010 Protocol.
 The Convention is based on the two-tier system established under the CLC and Fund Conventions.

-International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001 (BUNKER)
+International Convention on Civil Liability for Bunker Oil Pollution Damage, 2001 (BUNKERS 2001)

 The Bunker Convention was adopted to ensure adequate, prompt, and effective compensation to persons who suffer damage caused by spills of oil, when carried as fuel in ships’ bunkers.
 The convention is modelled on the International Convention on Civil Liability for Oil Pollution Damage; limits of liability are in in accordance with the Convention on Limitation of Liability for Maritime Claims.